 One of the best practices in trading is that you don’t want to let a good day turn into a losing day.
 If you are having a profitable day, and then it goes bad, you shouldn’t let it go even worse.

-This is one of those situations where your psychology can work against you.
+This is one of those situations where your trading psychology can work against you.
 If you’re having a very successful day, and it turns into a losing day, it triggers your fight or flight response, which can cause you to:

 • Trade too big